 Getting Started with OpenHands

-So you've installed OpenHands and have set up your LLM.
+So you've run OpenHands and have set up your LLM.
 Now what?

-OpenHands can help you tackle a wide variety of engineering tasks.
-But the technology is still new, and we're a long way off from having agents that can take on large, complicated engineering tasks without any guidance.
-So it's important to get a feel for what the agent does well, and where it might need some help.
+OpenHands can assist with a range of engineering tasks.
+However, the technology is still new, and we’re far from having agents that can handle complex tasks independently.
+It’s important to understand what the agent does well and where it needs support.

 Hello World